Milnor number of plane curve singularities in arbitrary characteristic: Hamburger-Noether algorithm

 \section{Hamburger-Noether algorithm}

-The usual Newton algorithm may not work in positive characteristic if there are conflicts with the weights and the characteristic, but Hamburger-Noether algorithm works in any characteristic, since it follows the sequence of blow-ups that solves the singularity.
-Newton algorithm can be interpreted in terms of weighted blow-ups which involve quotient singularities and this interpretation has problems when the order of the group acting for the quotient singularities and the characteristic of the field are not coprime.
+The usual Newton algorithm may not work in positive characteristic when the weights and the characteristic are not coprime.
+The Hamburger-Noether algorithm works in any characteristic, since it follows the sequence of blow-ups that solves the singularity.
+The Newton algorithm can be interpreted in terms of weighted blow-ups which involve quotient singularities by the action of some abelian group; these singularities are not well-defined when the characteristic of the field is not coprime with the order of the group.